 Wondering if students and mentors will meet outside of school?
 Not if you don’t want them to.
 Affinity Mentoring offers a primarily school-based program.
 That means, in order for a student and mentor to meet outside of school, the mentor, student, parent, and program staff must first meet and come to an agreement on what the outside relationship will look like.
 Until that happens, meeting outside of school won’t.
 Because it’s the children, not the activities, that matter.

 The opportunity for your child to walk with a mentor is available.
 If you’d like to learn more or request that they be matched with a mentor, please let us know.
 Students that are in kindergarten through 5th grade at one of our partner schools may be referred to the mentoring program at any time by their parents or teachers.
 Once your child is matched, you will be able to communicate directly with their mentor as needed.
 If you do not receive your mentor’s contact info, feel free to contact the Affinity Mentoring staff.

-- A student enrolled in Kindergarten through 5th grade at one of our partner schools
+- Be enrolled in Kindergarten through 5th grade at one of our partner schools

-- Willing to be a good friend to his/her mentor
+- Be willing to be a good friend to his/her mentor

-- Willing/able to meet for one hour a week for a school year
+- Be willing/able to meet for one hour a week for a school year

-- Does not have plans to change schools for the school year
+- Not have plans to change schools for the school year